 - Do you need a DVD or Blu-ray drive?
 Most people don’t.

-- When it comes to durability, check out how the screen feels when open and closing and how much wobble there is when the screen is open.
+- When it comes to durability, check out how the screen feels when opening and closing and how much wobble there is when the screen is open?
 The Mac is the perfect example of how a screen should feel.
+My nice Windows laptop has a bit of a wobble back and forthe…

 - Track pads are also a big consideration.
 I prefer a large tack pad without buttons.
 It’s great if you get to try a demo and see the accuracy of a track pad.
 How does the cursor track during movement and what does it do when you hold your finger in one place?
 Does the cursor wiggle?